rocketnova/slack_emojis/README.md

     5. Click on the new network request that was just sent
     6. Click on the "Response" tab and toggle "Raw" to true
     7. Copy the JSON and save to a file
+8. If the resulting JSON is too large:
+    1. Right click on the filename that starts with `emoji.adminList` and click "Edit and resend"
+    2. Edit the "Request Body" so that `Content-Disposition: form-data; name="count"` is set to 1000
+    3. Click "Resend"
+    4. Click on the new network request that was just sent
+    5. Click on the "Response" tab and toggle "Raw" to true
+    6. Copy the JSON and save to a file
+    7. Right click on newest `emoji.adminList` filename and click "Edit and resend"
+    8. Edit the "Request Body" so that `Content-Disposition: form-data; name="page"` is incremented by 1
+    9. Repeat above steps 3-8 until all pages are downloaded